airbnb/binaryalert/docs/source/adding-yara-rules.rst

 * ``filepath`` - Full file path ("/path/to/file.exe")
 * ``filetype`` - Uppercase ``extension`` without leading period ("DOCX", "EXE", "PDF"), etc

 You can use these variables in your own rules to match or exclude certain filepaths.
+(Note that the variables will default to empty strings if they are not available.)
 For example, this is a YARA rule which matches only files containing the string "evil" in the ``/home/`` directory:

 .. code-block:: none